Igogo festival

 The Igogo festival is a Yoruba festival held in Owo, Nigeria.
 It is held annually in September to honor Queen Oronsen, a mythical wife of Rerengejen.
 During the festival, the incumbent Olowo of Owo, Oba Ajibade Gbadegesin Ogunoye III, and high chiefs of Owo Kingdom dress like women with coral beads, beaded gowns and plaited hair.
 The wearing of headgears and caps as well as the beating of drums and firing of guns are forbidden during the festival.

 Background

 The origins of the Igogo festival began over 600 years ago during the reign of Olowo Rerengejen.
-The monarch married Oronsen, a beautiful and affluent queen who was, unknown to the king, an orisha.
+The monarch married Oronsen, a queen who was, unknown to the king, an orisha.
 She enriched the monarch and she was loved by him as a result.
 Queen Oronsen declared that certain activities were taboo.

 No one was allowed to grind okra (for stew) in her presence or pour water into the yard.
 She forbade people, arriving from the farm, to dump, or throw down, a load of firewood in her presence.
 King Rerengejen cautioned his other wives not to carry out any of these activities.

-One day, Queen Oronsen had a disagreement with the other wives of the King.
+One day, Queen Oronsen had a disagreement with the other wives of the king.
 They conspired against her with the intention of violating her taboos while Rerengejen was not in the palace.
 Because her taboos were intentionally violated, she fled from the palace.

 As she was making her escape, some palace guards and chiefs pursued, intending to return her to the palace, an effort that was ultimately futile.
 Becoming weary, she stopped at a place called "Ugbo Laja" where she was discovered and attempts were made to persuade her to return to the palace.
 Her refusal frustrated the guards, who forcefully captured her.
 But she escaped them and disappeared into "Igbo Oluwa", now a sacred forest, leaving her head ties (oja) at Ugbo Laja.
 The guards later returned them to King Rerengejen.
 "Ugbo Laja" is now a sacred grove.

-A terra cotta sculptured image of Queen Oronsen was excavated from "Igbo Oluwa" by Ekpo Eyo (1931-2011), a Nigerian scholar and anthropologist.
+A terra cotta sculptured image of Queen Oronsen was excavated from "Igbo Oluwa" by Ekpo Eyo (1931–2011), a Nigerian scholar and anthropologist.
 Her "image" stood at a distance to inform the Owo people that she will never return to the palace but that annually they should always sacrifice two hundred items of different articles, such as dried fish, colanut, alligator pepper, bitter cola and many more for the ritual (Igogo).
 In return she promised to protect the kingdom forever.